‘Pure’ nutritional supplements startup Feel closes $6.2M investment, led by Fuel Ventures – TechCrunch

 Earlier this year we covered the launch of Heights, a new supplements startup in an increasingly hot category.
-Feel, is a year-old UK startup with another twist on this world: pure nutritional supplements.
+Feel is a year-old U.K. startup with another twist on this world: pure nutritional supplements.
 It’s now closed a $6.2 million investment, led by Fuel Ventures, with participation from TMT Investments, Sova VC, Richard Longhurst (founder of LoveHoney.com) and Igor Ryabenkiy (founder and GP of Altair Capital).

-Feel founder Boris Hodakel says he spun his startup up after looking at the UK’s big health and retail brands including Graze, Tesco, Bulk Powders and Simba Sleep.
+Feel founder Boris Hodakel says he spun up his startup after looking at the U.K.’s big health and retail brands, including Graze, Tesco, Bulk Powders and Simba Sleep.

-In many ways Feel is very akin to Graze.
-The supplements arrive in a post-box-friendly box and is available in a range of subscription packages.
-This is basically ‘Graze nuts, but for supplements.’
+In many ways Feel is akin to Graze.
+The supplements arrive in a post-box-friendly box and are available in a range of subscription packages.
+This is basically “Graze nuts, but for supplements.”

 Feel has a direct-to-consumer subscription model, and is claiming a 60x growth in its first year and 21,000 active subscriptions.

-Hodakel’s contention is that while Feel provides higher grade supplements to consumers which cost more to produce, it manages to keep costs down for consumers via direct-to-consumer model.
+Hodakel’s contention is that while Feel provides higher-grade supplements to consumers, which cost more to produce, it manages to keep costs down for consumers via direct-to-consumer model.

-Hodakel, founder and CEO of Feel said: “Not all vitamins are created equal and the majority you find on retail shelves have a dirty formula that is difficult to absorb by the body, missing natural elements.
-We’re the cleanest alternative in the market – backed up by science – and continually invest in making our formulas as effective as possible while still affordable.”
+Hodakel, founder and CEO of Feel, said: “Not all vitamins are created equal and the majority you find on retail shelves have a dirty formula that is difficult to absorb by the body, missing natural elements.
+We’re the cleanest alternative in the market — backed up by science — and continually invest in making our formulas as effective as possible while still affordable.”

-He says he started Feel because, having a skin problem, supplements were part of his health routine, but “the aha moment” happened he realized how many fillers were in normal supplements.
-“All our formulas are researched and formulated in-house, and we keep updating them, like our flagship multivitamin in just two years is already in its 3rd version,” he said.
+He says he started Feel because, having a skin problem, supplements were part of his health routine, but “the aha moment” happened when he realized how many fillers were in normal supplements.
+“All our formulas are researched and formulated in-house, and we keep updating them, like our flagship multivitamin in just two years is already in its third version,” he said.

 Mark Pearson, managing partner at Fuel Ventures added: “The growth and the expansion of Feel’s product line present a really exciting time for Feel and we are supporting them in becoming a significant disruptor to the health supplement market.”

-Alexander Chikunov, Partner at Sova VC added, “Feel is in the process of disrupting consumer habits around vitamin intake, and changing a marketplace worth $144bn by providing its customers with top-quality products, combined with flawless and friendly service.”
+Alexander Chikunov, partner at Sova VC added, “Feel is in the process of disrupting consumer habits around vitamin intake, and changing a marketplace worth $144 billion by providing its customers with top-quality products, combined with flawless and friendly service.”